lnls-dig/halcs/doc/halcs-tools.rst

 Initialization (init)
-    This is a meta-module used so clients can be sure the whole HALCS instance has initialized and is raedy to receive commands.
+    This is a meta-module used so clients can be sure the whole HALCS instance has initialized and is ready to receive commands.

 LNLS BPM RFFE with BSMP protocol (rffe)
     Module used for controlling and monitoring the LNLS BPM RFFE